-4.13 The proposed landscape scheme will see the removal of the existing over-mature evergreen shrubs, to be replaced with new native shrub planting.
-The existing Birch trees will be retained to provide the new scheme with an element of maturity.
+4.13 The proposed landscape scheme will see the removal of the existing over-mature evergreen shrubs, to be replaced with new amenity planting.
+Two existing Birch trees will be retained to provide the new scheme with an element of maturity.
 The new landscaped frontage will enhance the existing strong green and tree-lined character of this section of Uxbridge Road.